wpa-2/Tele_Pi/README.md

 Line 231 with your RAM threshold in %
 ```

-You might need to insatll these.
+You might need to install these.
 ```
 pip3 install requests python-telegram-bot==12.8 psutil
 ```